daattali/beautiful-jekyll/_posts/2023-07-5-how-we-operate.md

 share-img: /assets/img/path.jpg
 ---

-We understand how frustrating it is when contractors don't show up or disappear leaving work uncompleted.
+We understand how frustrating it is when contractors don't show up or leave work uncompleted.
 We want to avoid those situations.

 ## Handyman Work

-  - One free visit to discuss what you want done.
+  - One free visit to discuss your job.
   - Free written estimate.
   - Minimum charge for handyman work is £50 excluding materials.
   - We require payment for materials up front.